Hydrospheredata/mist/docs/install.md

 - docker <https://hub.docker.com/r/hydrosphere/mist/>

-We prebuild distributives for `1.5.2`, `1.6.2`, `2.0.2`, `2.1.0` of Spark.
+We prebuilt Mist for `1.5.2`, `1.6.2`, `2.0.2`, `2.1.0` Spark versions.
-Version of distributive is combination of version of mist and version of Spark.
+Version of distributive is a combination of Mist and Spark versions.

-As example latest Mist releases for Spark `1.6.2` version is:
+For example latest Mist release for Spark `1.6.2` version is:

 - docker image `hydrosphere/mist:0.12.0-1.6.2`
 - tar <http://repo.hydrosphere.io/static/mist-0.12.0-1.6.2.tar.gz>